JustinSu11/Byte-Cast-Productivity-App/README.md

 04/14/2025 CJ Quintero
 - Fixed naming issues in some popup menus
 - can no longer rename page, create new page, or delete a page if no journals exist
-- invalid fonts no longer remove text from appearing and now are set to size 16 by default
+- invalid font size no longer removes text from appearing and now is set to size 16 by default